Understanding Macular Degeneration -- Diagnosis and Treatment

 How Is Macular Degeneration Treated? continued...

 A large study performed by the National Eye Institute of the National Institutes of Health, called AREDS (Age-Related Eye Disease Study), showed that for certain individuals, vitamins C, E, beta-carotene, zinc and copper can decrease the risk of vision loss in patients with intermediate to advanced dry macular degeneration.
+In addition, there was a correlation between the hormone DHEA and the degree of macular degeneration.
+DHEA can be purchased over-the-counter.

 However, the ingredients of vision supplements may change with the completion of the AREDS2 study.
 This study sought to see if adding other vitamins and mineral to the supplement would improve results of the AREDS.
 The first addition was omega-3 fatty acids (fish oil), and the second was a combination of two carotenoids, lutein and zeaxanthin, which are found in leafy green vegetables and highly colored fruits and vegetables.
 The research showed: